p-n-c/paint-assistant/README.md

 # From the translator-canister directory
 # Stop the ICP replica
 dfx stop
-# Restart it - It can take some time to free the port
-dfx start --background --clean
 # (Optional) Kill all stray dfx processes
 dfx killall
+# Restart it - It can take some time to free the port (Using killall seems to speed things up)
+dfx start --background --clean
 # Deploy the canister
 dfx deploy
 ```